Konstantinos91/CE888_ESDA/data/README.md

-Due to their size, dataset files are not uploaded.
+Due to their size, dataset files have not been uploaded.
+(BSR_bsds500.tgz)